-These spiced Vermont maple cookies are a delicious taste of fall, and with apple, oats and other good things inside they are pretty healthy too.
+These spiced maple cookies are a delicious taste of fall but they’d be perfect any time.
+With apple, oats and other good things inside they are pretty healthy too.

 Fall flavor inspiration

 While we had autumnal colors in the UK, the weather was/is distinctly less reliable.
 However in both places this time of year has me thinking about using the oven more and more.
 Whether for roasting meat and vegetables or baking, I seem to always have ideas popping into my mind for autumnal flavors and produce.
 It struck me the other day I hadn’t made cookies in forever and I decided it was about time to change that.

 My toddler has finally decided that he likes oatmeal recently – perfect timing given the changing season.
 We have been enjoying a bit of maple syrup drizzled on top as well as apple cooked into the oatmeal, which sparked the idea for these cookies.
 A relatively healthy taste of fall, these spiced Vermont maple cookies are delicious.

 These cookies are easy to make, being only a few simple ingredients and quick to mix together and bake.
 You can make them whatever size you like, but I quite like relatively small.
 That way, you get a nice balance of crispness on the outside and chewier inside.
 Like some other baked goods, the crispness goes after the first day but they do otherwise keep a few days, given the chance.

 These cookies have just enough sweetness, but not too much, and overall they are pretty healthy between the low sweetness, no refined sugar and being packed with oats.
 They are also made with flaxseed and rice flour so they are both vegan and gluten-free as well (as long as you get the right oats).